isoraqathedh/isoraqathedh.github.com/uzje/index.md

 and a couple of automated trains connecting the airside areas of the terminals together.

-## By land ##
+## By land and sea ##
-The M1 and M8 connects Ùzje to China, and the M4 connects it to Damdsaj.
+The M1 and M8 connect Ùzje to China, and the M4 connects it to Damdsaj.
 These are the only land routes to Ùzje, but they are very robust and can withstand the strongest of storms.
 All three are guarded by checkpoints,